Understanding Trombone Technique Plateaus

 5. Record and Self-Evaluate

 Your ears during playback are different from your ears while playing.
 Record your practice sessions—especially the exercises you find difficult.
 Listen objectively for tone quality, rhythmic accuracy, and slide timing.
 Note any inconsistencies.
 Then, adjust your practice focus accordingly.
 For example, if you notice your high notes are sharp, dedicate extra time to ear training and breath support.
+If your slide sounds sticky or produces portamento where it shouldn’t, focus on faster slide motion and less pressure.
 Recording is one of the most honest feedback tools available.
+Use a simple smartphone app or a digital recorder; the quality doesn’t need to be high, just clear enough to hear details.

 6. Seek External Feedback